GlacioHack/xdem/CONTRIBUTING.md

 Maintainers may decline PRs whose descriptions appear predominantly AI-generated, or that do not demonstrate sufficient human understanding, validation, or attention to source.

+This AI policy was inspired from that of [NumPy](https://numpy.org/devdocs/dev/ai_policy.html) and [SciPy](https://docs.scipy.org/doc/scipy/dev/conduct/ai_policy.html) as of Sept 2026, which was itself inspired by that of [SymPy](https://www.sympy.org/en/index.html).

 ## Development environment